Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 4.2 Fabric feel stayed comfortable across long sits
+Cooling / Breathability 4.2 Fabric stayed comfortable across longer sits

-Seat Comfort 4.0 Support-first comfort; less “sink-in” than lounge styles
+Seat Comfort 4.0 Support-first comfort; less sink than lounge styles

-Back Support 4.1 Tight back helped posture consistency during work sessions
+Back Support 4.1 Tight back helped posture during work sessions

-Seat Depth Fit 3.8 Deep seat works well for average/taller users; petite users may add a pillow
+Seat Depth Fit 3.8 Best for average to taller users; petite users may add a pillow

-Layout Practicality 4.6 Compact width plays well in apartments and offices
+Layout Practicality 4.6 Compact width works well in apartments and offices

 Cleaning 4.0 Reversible cushions make maintenance more forgiving